Shinto shrew: Morphology

 The Shinto shrew resembles Laxmann's shrew.
 Traits of the shinto shrew from Honshu gradually comes into traits of Laxmann's shrew from Primorsky Krai and Corea (head size) and from Sacchalin and Hokkaido (external measures).
-However, the aforementioned species can be distinguished even by a surface of 4th superior premolar.
-Only subspecies S. s. sadonis recognition is problematic.
+However, the aforementioned species can be distinguished even by the surface of 4th superior premolar.
+Only recognition of the subspecies Sorex s. sadonis is problematic.

 Systematics

-The shinto shrew was described by Oldfield Thomas in 1905, who pointed out as a type locality a village Makado (now part of small town Noheji) in Aomori Prefecture, northern Hondo (former name of Honsiu), Japan.
-However, shinto shrew was not announced as a separate species, but as a subspecies of Laxmann's shrew, a shrew species common in Asia and of wide range and numerous described subspecies.
-Nowadays, the shinto shrew and Laxmann's shrew are considered different species, although closely related, what was proved by genetic research.
-Difference between species is not evident according to some authors.
-Others, basing on genetical data, recognize them as separate species belonging to the same species group and of common ancestry.
+The shinto shrew was described by Oldfield Thomas in 1905, who pointed out the village Makado (now part of small town Noheji) in Aomori Prefecture, northern Hondo (former name of Honshu), Japan as a type locality.
+However, the shinto shrew was not announced as a separate species, but as a subspecies of Laxmann's shrew, a shrew species common in Asia and of wide range and numerous described subspecies.
+Nowadays, the shinto shrew and Laxmann's shrew are considered different species, although closely related, which was proved by genetic research.
+According to some authors a difference in appearance of these species is not evident.
+Other studies, based on genetics, recognize them as separate species belonging to the same species group and of common ancestry.
 The group is called caecutiens/shinto species group.
-The fird species closely related to the two mentioned before is chinese shrew.
-The trio with taiga shrew and long-clawed shrew make caecutiens species group.
-It is, among few other species group and species that belongs to no species group, classified in Sorex Sorex subgenus, one of tho subgenera of genus Sorex.
-That genus belongs to a tribe Soricini, which, altogether with tribes Blarinini, Blarinellini, Anourosoricini, Notiosoricini i Nectogalini, creates Soricinae subfamily, one of three subfamily of Soricid family, next to Crocidurinae and Myosoricinae.
+The third species closely related to the two mentioned before is the Chinese shrew.
+The trio with taiga shrew and long-clawed shrew make up the caecutiens species group.
+It is, among few other species group and species that belong to no species group, classified in the Sorex subgenus, one of the subgenera of genus Sorex.
+That genus belongs to the tribe Soricini, which, together with the tribes Blarinini, Blarinellini, Anourosoricini, Notiosoricini, and Nectogalini, creates the Soricinae subfamily, one of three subfamilies of the Soricid family, next to Crocidurinae and Myosoricinae.